When and where do we rehearse?

 London concerts are mainly held on a Saturday evening and it’s essential that you attend the dress rehearsal in the afternoon, otherwise you won’t be able to take part in the concert.
 A concert may very occasionally be held on a Sunday, or a Friday or other weekday evening in which case there is no afternoon rehearsal.

-For the majority of our concerts, men wear black tie and women a long black skirt/smart trousers and a long-sleeved black top.
+For the majority of our concerts, dress is either ‘black tie’ or a long black skirt/smart trousers and a long-sleeved black top.
 Members are also required to buy a black concert folder which costs £6.50 (these folders are provided free of charge to bursary members).

 What if I can’t sing in a particular concert?